wpnicholson/disease-outbreak/README.md

 | **Stmts**  | Total number of executable statements (lines of code) in each file.        |
 | **Miss**   | Number of statements **not executed by any test** (i.e., missed coverage). |
 | **Cover**  | Percentage of statements **executed by your tests** (coverage %).          |

+## Frontend

+- Unfortunately the frontend is not quite finished.
+- It is a full-stack SveltKit application.
+- From a new terminal, change directories into the `frontend/` folder.
+  - From there run the command `npm run dev` to start the application.

 ## Endpoint Design